Jin Shin Jyutsu FAQ - Frequently Asked Questions:

 Definitely!
-Just as you would schedule a massage for relaxation and pampering in times of health, Jin Shin Jyutsu is an excellent tool to keep you in peak condition and prevent the onset of disease.
-Jin Shin Jyutsu supports you in finding and maintaining balance.
+Just as you would schedule a massage for relaxation and pampering in times of health, Jin Shin Jyutsu and Reiki are excellent tools to keep you in peak condition and prevent the onset of disease, supporting you in finding and maintaining balance.
 Prevention is better than cure.

 Is there anything I can do to help myself?